jobovy/galpy/doc/source/index.rst

        Utilizes the Dehnen distribution function to inform a simple model of the velocity distribution of APOGEE stars in the Milky Way disk and to create mock data.
 * *A direct dynamical measurement of the Milky Way's disk surface density profile, disk scale length, and dark matter profile at 4 kpc < R < 9 kpc*, Jo Bovy & Hans-Walter Rix (2013), *Astrophys.
 J.* **779**, 115 (`2013ApJ...779..115B <http://adsabs.harvard.edu/abs/2013ApJ...779..115B>`_):
      Makes use of potential models, the adiabatic and Staeckel actionAngle modules, and the quasiisothermal DF to model the dynamics of the SEGUE G dwarf sample in mono-abundance bins.
+* *The peculiar pulsar population of the central parsec*, Jason Dexter & Ryan M. O'Leary (2013), *Astrophys.
+J. Lett.*, submitted (`arXiv/1310.7022 <http://arxiv.org/abs/1310.7022>`_):
+     Uses galpy for orbit integration of pulsars kicked out of the Galactic center.
 * *Chemodynamics of the Milky Way.
 I. The first year of APOGEE data*, Friedrich Anders, Christina Chiappini, Basilio X. Santiago, et al. (2013), *Astron. & Astrophys.* submitted (`arXiv/1311.4549 <http://arxiv.org/abs/1311.4549>`_):
   		 Employs galpy to perform orbit integrations in ``galpy.potential.MWPotential`` to characterize the orbits of stars in the APOGEE sample.